 “Look, Tony, you gotta help me out here, okay?” the redhead continued.
-“Me and some of the guys got us a little bet going.”
+“I and some of the guys got us a little bet going.”
 He fell in behind Tony, placed both hands on his back, and pushed him toward an open elevator.
-“They put him up on the third floor pending psychiatric evaluation.
-You really gotta see this guy.
+“They put him up on the third floor pending a psychiatric evaluation.
+You gotta see this guy.
 He’s huge, big as a tree!
 Now, get up there and find out everything you can about him.”

-Charlie back-pedaled down the hall.
+Charlie backpedaled down the hall.
 “Okay, cool man, I gotta run.
 Find out what’s going on, and I’ll meetcha back at the lunchroom.
 Everybody is dying to hear about this guy.
 We’re counting on you, Tony.”

 “Yeah, yeah, whatever.”
 Tony waved him on.

-Time passed, giving itself up by inches, when suddenly his stomach dropped to his feet as the elevator lunged to a stop.
+Time passed, giving itself up by inches when suddenly his stomach dropped to his feet as the elevator lunged to a stop.
 The doors slid open and Tony rolled his pill cart out onto the third floor.

-Third floor was like a prison.
+The third floor was like a prison.
 Steel bars ran from the floor to the ceiling, blocking the main corridor.
 Ray Drummond, the security guard, sat by the only gate in or out of the ward.

 “Hey, Mister Drummond, how ya doing tonight?”
 Tony asked, banging his cart into the bars, the pills rattling in their little cups.

 The paunchy old guard dropped his Playboy magazine into a small drawer of his desk and slammed it shut, but not before Tony saw the unmistakable glint of a silver flask inside.